-They gave in and we packed up the drums and went to find Craig and Rob in downtown LA and Pat on the eastside.
+They gave in.
+We packed up the drums and went to find the other Bags.
+Craig and Rob in downtown LA and Pat on the eastside.
 Pat was extremely tall with jet black hair.
 She reminded me of Elvira, Mistress of the Dark.
 Craig was older and a graduate of Cal Arts in Valencia.
 I could tell he was quite taken with me.
-I already had broken the same age rule but was prepared to invoke it if need be.
+I already had broken the same age rule but could invoke it if need be.
 He was nice but a bit solicitous.
 Since he was Jewish, I couldn’t refer him to St Viktor’s.
 Rob was my age, tall and quiet, a perfect rhythm guitarist.
 No one but me was excited about hitting the beach.

 “You’re all vampires,” I accused them.
 Patricia took it as a compliment.

 We took PCH from Long Beach and parked on the street in Huntington Beach, a dumpy surf town with a pier.
 Everyone refused to join me on the sand, claiming they’d watch me surf from the pier.
 I did a quick beach change into my old Speedo.
 As I walked toward the water, several girls giggled and pointed at me.
 Naturally I flexed, which made everyone laugh.
 I noticed that only middle-age men wore Speedos.
 Maybe they had been to Europe and thought it was cool to have their expansive bellies hang over the skimpy nylon that held their manhood.
 One gave me a thumbs up.